raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 #### 2019-06-10
   * fix the coding errors
     - use python3.6 not python3.7 to support tensorflow

+  * TODO
-    - try to load pre-train acoustic module
+    - load pre-train acoustic module
+    - combine with web
+    - give the demo

   * speech model -> audio to phone-level transcription
     - acoustic module
       + Hiden Markov Model (HMM)